Indirect visual inspection

 Disadvantages

-Overview SCHÖLLY inspection systems for indirect visual inspection in the diameter range between 0.35 mm to 10 mm
+Overview Inspection systems from SCHÖLLY for indirect visual inspection in the diameter range 0.
+35 mm to 10 mm.